carbon-design-system/design-system-website/src/content/components/progress-indicator/style.md

 ## Color

 All steps that have already been completed are indicated by an outlined circle with a checkmark.
 The current step the user is on is indicated by a filled circle.
-Steps the user has not encountered yet, or future steps, are indicated by a smaller, single color fill circle.
+Steps the user has not encountered yet, or future steps, are indicated by an outlined circle.

 | COLOR                           | SCSS      | HEX     |
 |---------------------------------|---------  |---------|